Boxers: The Good, the Bad, and the Ugly

 High energy: Boxers are known for their high energy levels and need regular exercise and playtime.
 Training them to understand when their enthusiastic running and playful jumping is appropriate, especially around small children is also important.

-Dilated Cardiomyopathy: A common health condition for Boxers is cardiomyopathy, a heart disease common in large dogs that causes an irregular heartbeat.
+Health issues: A common health condition for Boxers is cardiomyopathy, a heart disease common in large dogs that causes an irregular heartbeat.
+They're also prone to conditions like cancer and joint problems along the lines of hip dysplasia and CCL issues.

 Trainability: Boxers are intelligent and trainable, making them great candidates for agility and obedience training.